 - Monitor the setting time of fresh concrete

 Surf™ has a unique and customized setup, which enables the measurement of electrical resistivity with high accuracy by reducing the duration of the test, minimizing the ambient effects and reducing human error.
-The patented technology automatically measures resistivity 8 times around the concrete specimen using four channels of 4-probe array which are located at 90° from each other.
-These measurements are used to estimate the resistance of chloride penetration in the concrete.
+The patented technology automatically measures resistivity 8 times around the concrete specimen using four channels of a 4-probe array which are located at 90° from each other.
+These measurements are used to determine electrical surface resistivity, AASHTO T358, which can be correlated to ASTM C1202, the resistance of chlorine penetration in the concrete.

 |Chloride Ion Penetrability||AASHTO T358: Surface Resistivity (kohm-cm)